Published 2021-02-03.

 django-SHOP

-It is multilingual, multicurrency, uses REST, and instead of documented coupon support there is a placeholder chapter entitled “Handling Discounts”.
+It is multilingual, multicurrency, and uses REST.
+However, instead of documenting coupon support, there is a placeholder chapter entitled “Handling Discounts”, which has not been updated for several years.

 django-shop-discounts